varnsen-net/nfl-modeling/README.md

 Current status: trains a LightGBM classifier and tunes hyperparameters with the hyperopt library.

-Gonna take some time off from active development in this repo for a few months.
-Good luck with your playoff bets!

 ## Getting started
 Simply `bash run.sh` and you're off to the races!